Mephisto5558/Teufelsbot/README.md

 Create a js file in one of the subdirectories of the `Commands` directory.
 Paste in the `command.js` template (found in the `Templates` folder.)
 Edit the properties.
 Many of them are optional so you could also remove them.<br>
 Then, you need to add the texts to `Locales/en/commands`.
 Use the `command_translations.jsonc` template.

-## Others
-### Note to the discord-api-types overwrite in package.json
-The overwrite is required because in order to correctly overwrite discord.js Types.